JHU-PL-Lab/odefa/README.md

 ### Natodefa syntax

-The toplevel `test_generator` supports two kind of syntax, determined by the filename extension - `.natodefa` and `.odefa`. (`.oedfa` uses the ANF grammar mentioned in Figure 5 of the paper, which may be cumbersome to write directly.)
-The `natodefa` uses the common functional language syntax with support of integers, booleans, records and functions.
+The toplevel `test_generator` supports test files in two kind of syntax, determined by the filename extension - `.natodefa` and `.odefa`. (`.oedfa` uses the ANF grammar mentioned in Figure 5 of the paper, which may be cumbersome to write directly.)
+The `natodefa` uses the common functional language syntax with support of integers, booleans, records and functions, which is more natural to write.

 This is the concrete syntax of the `natodefa`.
+See `benchmark-test-generation/cases/<test-case>.natodefa` and `test-sources/<test-case>.natodefa` for more examples.

 ```
 x ::= (identifier)                    (* alphanumeric starting with letter *)